Checkpoint Therapeutics Inc. (CKPT) Shares Down Despite Recent Market Volatility

-Checkpoint Therapeutics Inc. (NASDAQ: CKPT)’s stock price has decreased by -40.30 compared to its previous closing price of 3.35. however, the company has experienced a -46.24% decrease in its stock price over the last five trading days.
+Checkpoint Therapeutics Inc. (NASDAQ: CKPT)’s stock price has decreased by -1.46 compared to its previous closing price of 2.05.
+However, the company has experienced a -39.70% decline in its stock price over the last five trading sessions.
 Barron’s reported on 01/10/22 that Apple, Microsoft, and 13 More Tech Stocks to Help Investors Forget the Fed

 Is It Worth Investing in Checkpoint Therapeutics Inc. (NASDAQ: CKPT) Right Now?

-Moreover, the 36-month beta value for CKPT is 1.55.
-Analysts have varying opinions on the stock, with 5 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”
+The 36-month beta value for CKPT is also noteworthy at 1.51.
+There are mixed opinions on the stock, with 5 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 rating it as “hold,” and 0 rating it as “sell.”

 Sponsored

-The average price recommended by analysts for Checkpoint Therapeutics Inc. (CKPT) is $54.60, which is $52.6 above the current market price.
-The public float for CKPT is 6.75M and currently, short sellers hold a 6.44% of that float.
-On March 31, 2023, CKPT’s average trading volume was 222.60K shares.
+The average price estimated by analysts for CKPT is $47.20, which is $52.58 above than the current price.
+The public float for CKPT is 6.75M, and at present, short sellers hold a 6.44% of that float.
+The average trading volume of CKPT on April 07, 2023 was 276.23K shares.

 CKPT’s Market Performance